Ilija Dimeski - Lawyer

 Prior to practicing law, Ilija tirelessly advocated for the fair treatment of employees by representing them at disciplinary meetings, grievance procedures, and in collective bargaining negotiations.

 In his spare time, Ilija enjoys spending time with his family, camping, carpentry, playing guitar, and riding his motorcycle.
+He enjoys being a mentor to others and teaches law courses.
 You can also find him volunteering at the local soup kitchen.
 His devotion to helping others in the community has been recognized by several institutions, and has received the Volunteer Service Award by the Government of Ontario and the Sovereign's Medal for Volunteers by the Governor General of Canada.

 EMPLOYMENT LAW CASES